hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 The diameter of the green translucent cylinder shown in the figure above is 2.9 mm, or 3.1 mm in the drawings.
 One of the section of a pair is 2.9 mm, and the other is 3.1 mm.
-Therefore, if a 3D printing result is enough precise, you can easily insert a 3.0 mm cylinder into all six gaps of the 3.1 mm section, and cannot insert into any gaps of the 2.9 mm section.
+Therefore, if a 3D printing result is enough precise, you can easily insert a 3.0 mm cylinder into all six gaps of the 3.1 mm section, and feel difficult to insert into any gaps of the 2.9 mm section.

 The section pairs are installed on the XY, XZ, and YZ planes of a cover because many 3D printers have anisotropy.
 If your 3D printing result fails the test, you may face a problem during assembling.
-Actually 2.9 mm gaps can accept 3.0 mm (3D printers tend to have minus tolerance), but all 3.1 mm gaps must accept 3.0 mm.
+Actually 2.9 mm gaps can accept 3.0 mm (3D printers tend to have minus tolerance, -20 to -50 μm), but all 3.1 mm gaps must accept 3.0 mm.

 ## Writing firmware